openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 We expect, when the synchronisation controller is failing, that it will report individual errors as conditions on the Machine API resources.
 For wider failures, it will report a condition on the `machine-api` ClusterOperator, which will be aggregated with other conditions to determine the health of the Machine API overall.

-There should be no impact on the operation of existing systems by the new syncrhonisation logic; it does not affect the functionality, rather it mirrors the resource for informational purposes primarily.
+There should be no impact on the operation of existing systems by the new synchronisation logic; it does not affect the functionality, rather it mirrors the resource for informational purposes primarily.

 [validating-authority]: #validation-of-the-authoritative-api

 #### Failure Modes

-When non-functional, the synchrnoisation controller will not update the non-authoritative resources in the cluster.
+When non-functional, the synchronisation controller will not update the non-authoritative resources in the cluster.
 This could lead to stale information being present in the non-authoritative API.

 This could lead to a risk that the authoritative API is switched while the data is stale.